 Instead of pain, most people say their teeth become very sensitive after having their braces tightened.
 They can go about their day normally without feeling any pain at all, but then when they sit down to eat, it becomes extremely painful.
 This is pretty normal after having your braces tightened.
 The teeth haven’t adjusted yet, and tougher foods can cause a lot of pain and sensitivity.
 It’s a really good idea to stick to softer foods, such as soup and yogurt, until that initial sensitivity and pain fades away.

 Another thing to note is that cold foods and drinks actually help with the pain and sensitivity.
 It’s a nice excuse to have a frozen yogurt treat or a glass of ice water.

 Call Us About Braces in Melbourne, FL

 Traditional wire braces are not the only option available these days.
 Invisible braces and Invisalign in Melbourne, FL are popular options for patients.
-So, if you are thinking about braces or any other method of adjusting your teeth for that perfect smile, contact Reddick Orthodontics or give us a call to book an appointment today 321.254.5232.
+So, if you are thinking about braces or any other method of adjusting your teeth for that perfect smile, contact Melbourne Orthodontics or give us a call to book an appointment today 321.254.5232.